albertodlc/led-strip-control/README.md

 ## Intro and setup

-The basic set-up of the project is:
+The basic set-up for the project is:

 <p align="center">
     <img height="auto" width="auto" src="img/img1.jpg" />